Badlands Bombing Range

 The Badlands Bombing Range (BBR) refers to Rapid City Army Air Base target ranges for World War II which included the current Air Force Retained Area, an inactive 2486 acre United States Air Force site "20 miles southeast" of Scenic, South Dakota.
 The retained area is the remainder of 341726 acre federally acquired in 1942 under eminent domain at the Pine Ridge Indian Reservation (Oglala Sioux).
 In addition to use by World War II aircraft, BBR was used for a post-war Army National Guard gunnery range and a Cold War Radar Bomb Scoring site.

 Rapid City AAB ranges

 Rapid City AAB aircraft (e.g., for Bombardier training used the Butte County #1 Precision Bombing Range (Newell Bombing Range) 37 mi North of the base, Rapid City #2 Precision Bombing Range (Pierre Bombing Range) 129 mi East, the Air to Ground Range of 11532 acres & 33 mi East-Northeast, and the Air to Air Range 33 mi Southeast.
 The "air-to-air and air-to-ground gunnery ranges" were on 337 acre of the Badlands National Monument.

 Badlands gunnery range

 Post-war the South Dakota National Guard "used portions of the bombing range as an artillery range".
-Firing took place within most of the present day Badlands National Park#Stronghold District#Stronghold District with old car bodies and 55 gallon drums painted bright yellow for targets.
+Firing took place within most of the present day Badlands National Park with old car bodies and 55 gallon drums painted bright yellow for targets.
 By 2008 the National Park Service had placed an interpretive sign for "The Badlands Gunnery Range".